 A total of 916,623 discrimination cases were filed with the EEOC between 2009 and 2018.
 Of these cases, the highest rates of discrimination complaints occurred in Southern states.
 Complaints of discrimination and bias in the workplace were highest in Alabama (62.2 complaints per 100,000 residents), Mississippi (60.8), Arkansas (51.7), and Georgia (50.3).

 While race claims are often the most commonly filed with the EEOC, they have the lowest percentage of success (15%) in terms of legal action or reaching a settlement.

 Discrimination complaints between 2009 and 2018 were the lowest in Maine (2.5), Montana (2.6), New Hampshire (4.0), Idaho (4.3), and Nebraska (4.3).

 Descriptions according to the EEOC

 As we take a more detailed look at employment discrimination in America, it’s important to understand the different types of discrimination people encounter.
-For some of the most common forms of discrimination, including age, color and race, equal pay, national origin, religious, and sex claims, we’ve included descriptions according to the U.S. Equal Employment Opportunity Commission.
+For age discrimination, color and race discrimination, equal pay discrimination, national origin discrimination, religious discrimination, and sex discrimination, we’ve included descriptions according to the U.S. Equal Employment Opportunity Commission.

 Now, we’ll explore each type of discrimination more closely, including which states have the highest percentage of complaints.